 Nontank Vessel Response Plan (NTVRP)

-Required for any self-propelled Nontank vessel over 400 gross tons, which operates in U.S. Waters, uses oil as its main propulsion, and does NOT carry oil as cargo.
+Required for any self-propelled Nontank vessel over 400 gross tons, which operates in U.S. Waters, uses oil as its main propulsion, and does NOT carry oil in bulk as cargo.

 California Vessel Contingency Plan (CAVCP)

-Required for All Tank vessels calling or operating (within 3 nautical miles) in California waters.
+Required for All Tank vessels calling California or operating (within three nautical miles) and therefore in California waters.

 California Nontank Vessel Contingency Plan (CANTVCP)

-Required for any Nontank vessels (300 gross tons or greater) calling or operating (within 3 nautical miles) in California waters.
+Required for any Nontank vessels (300 gross tons or greater) calling or operating (within three nautical miles) in California waters.

 Alaska Nontank Vessel Streamlined Oil Discharge Prevention and Contingency Plan (ODPCP)

-Required for any Nontank vessels (400 gross registered tons or greater) operating in Alaska waters (within 3 nautical miles).
+Required for any Nontank vessels (400 gross registered tons or greater) calling Alaska and/or operating in Alaska waters (within 3 nautical miles).

 Shipboard Oil Pollution Emergency Plan (SOPEP)